CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 Adding multiple characteristic ranges results in a product: if one characteristic has a range of size N and another has a range of size M then N times M pipelines will be created.

-Every time a new pipeline is create a synchronous call happens (that is, from the render loop, before a new frame is drawn) to a member function
+Every time a new pipeline is created a synchronous call happens (that is, from the render loop, before a new frame is drawn) to a member function

 ```c